kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 ## The Structure

-As you can see, we insert an array in a field that is meant to be a string.
+In the requests outlined above, we insert an array into a field that is defined as a string (`tags`).
 This is one of the features of Elasticsearch: any field can be an array of the defined type.

 For example, the `tags` field is defined as a string, but we chose to use it as an array of strings (and this is totally fine).
 Another feature of Elasticsearch is that you can nest a field to build complex documents.